12 Nursing Student Skills for Resume Writing: How to Make Your First Nursing Resume Stand Out

 When applying for a nursing job, what types of hard nursing student skills for resume writing matter?
 Your prospective employer wants to know you have gleaned all the necessary patient care skills taught in online coursework, simulation labs and clinical rotations during nursing school.
 They want to know they can trust you to care for patients independently.

 In the skills section of your resume or within the descriptions of your experiences, address these key skills you have learned in accelerated nursing school at Northeastern.
-Six top hard skills a nurse should have include:
+Six top hard skills for a nurse include:

 Curious about becoming a nurse at Northeastern?
 Learn how our ABSN program develops skills for nurses.